Build a Monthly Passive Dividend Paycheck with Dividend Stocks

 5. Non-Quarterly Dividend Schedules

-6. Dividend-focused Funds
+6. Dividend Funds

 7. Consider Business Development Companies